 Save: Used to save the current data.
-Will save the information in the current location and allow additional Add, Edit or Delete actions.
+This will save the information in the current location and allow additional Add, Edit or Delete actions.

-Save and Return: Saves the current data and returns to the prior level screen.
+Save and Return: This saves the current data and returns to the prior level screen.

 Cancel: Cancels all unsaved information on the current screen and returns user to the prior level screen.